 However, there are concerns associated with this study because prostate cancer was reported only for men over the age of 50 (about 40% of the study sample).
 Only 36 men out of 2027 reported having prostate cancer (in the men in the over 50 age group).

-There was also no control group, meaning that the authors could not compare the results.
+There was also no control group, meaning the authors could not compare the results.
 Yet, even this study did not find any association between cycling and infertility or erectile dysfunction.

 Improved Sleep